jpgontarz/SQL-Project-HR-Analytics-Attrition-and-Performance/README.md

 - EducationLevelID: Unique identifier for the education level.
 - EducationLevel: The level of education achieved, ranging from "No Formal Qualifications" to "Doctorate."

-## Data Cleaning
+## Exploratory Data Analysis (EDA)

-Data cleaning is essential to ensure the dataset is accurate and useful for further analysis.
+BeforeData cleaning is essential to ensure the dataset is accurate and useful for further analysis.
+I did not find any data that needed to be standardized, so I only needed to perform simple checks for null values and duplicates.

-### 1. Missing/Null Values
+### 1. Null Values

-First, I checked to ensure there were no missing values from the data.

 ### 2. Duplicates